Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Conic Co-Optimal Transport Distance for Unbalanced Hypernetworks

 \begin{remark} The space of matrix pairs $\Gamma_\mathrm{d}(\mu_X,\mu_Y)$ naturally corresponds to a subset of the space of measure pairs $\Gamma(\mu_X,\mu_Y)$, justifying our notation.
-In general, this subset is proper: even though $\mu_X$ and $\mu_Y$ are finitely supported, measure couplings $(\gamma_0,\gamma_1)$ can be non-finitely supported. \end{remark}
+In general, this subset is proper: even though $\mu_X$ and $\mu_Y$ are finitely supported, measure couplings $(\gamma_0,\gamma_1)$ can be non-finitely supported.
+This definition for discrete semi-couplings differs slightly from that of \cite{bauer2022SRNF} by allowing for inequality constraints and dropping the 0th rows and columns of the discrete semi-couplings.
+In the definition of \cite{bauer2022SRNF}, the 0-th rows and columns serve as dummy supports for the creation and destruction of mass.
+By contrast, the inequality relaxation in Definition \ref{def:discrete_semicoupling} allows for the creation and destruction of mass with a slightly simpler formulation. \end{remark}

 In light of Remark \ref{rem:proper_subset}, it is not apparent that the CCOT distance can be written as an optimization over the space of discrete semi-couplings, even between two measure hypernetworks whose measures are finitely supported.
 Our first result of this section will be to show that in fact, it is sufficient to optimize over these spaces. \begin{proposition} For measure hypernetworks $\mathcal{H}_X$ and $\mathcal{H}_Y$ with finitely supported measures